kube-green/kube-green/charts/README.md

 ## Installation

 We need to install `cert-manager` as dependency before `kube-green` installation.
-To provision the both resources in same terraform run, you can declare helm release from cert_manager as dependency from kube-green helm helease using [depends_on](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on) meta-argument.
+To provision the both resources in same terraform run, you can declare helm release from cert_manager as dependency from kube-green helm release using [depends_on](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on) meta-argument.

 ```hcl
 resource "helm_release" "cert_manager" {